PaddlePaddle/Serving/doc/DOCKER_IMAGES.md

 |              GPU (cuda10.0-cudnn7) development               | CentOS7 | latest-cuda10.0-cudnn7-devel | [Dockerfile.cuda10.0-cudnn7.devel](../tools/Dockerfile.cuda10.0-cudnn7.devel) |
 |     CPU development (Used to compile packages on Ubuntu)     | CentOS6 |            <None>            | [Dockerfile.centos6.devel](../tools/Dockerfile.centos6.devel) |
 | GPU (cuda9.0-cudnn7) development (Used to compile packages on Ubuntu) | CentOS6 |            <None>            | [Dockerfile.centos6.cuda9.0-cudnn7.devel](../tools/Dockerfile.centos6.cuda9.0-cudnn7.devel) |

+## Requirements for running CUDA containers

+Running a CUDA container requires a machine with at least one CUDA-capable GPU and a driver compatible with the CUDA toolkit version you are using.

+The machine running the CUDA container **only requires the NVIDIA driver**, the CUDA toolkit doesn't have to be installed.

+For the relationship between CUDA toolkit version, Driver version and GPU architecture, please refer to [nvidia-docker wiki](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA).